madebits/madebits.github.io/blog/2015/2015-04-23-Test-Code-Coverage-As-Quality-Metric.md

 ##Testing Pyramid as a Better Quality Metric

-The relative ratio(s) between the types of tests if the testing pyramid of project can give a better indication of long term maintenance quality of the software.
-Of course, the actual ratio values can be project specific.
+Relative ratio(s) between the types of tests if the testing pyramid of project can give a better indication of long term maintenance quality of the software.
+Actual ratio values can be project specific.
 Testing pyramid ratio metrics can be collected and compared against similar previous projects, and against same self metrics over project time.

 <ins class='nfooter'><a id='fprev' href='#blog/2015/2015-04-29-Google-Apps-Tricks.md'>Google Apps Tricks</a> <a id='fnext' href='#blog/2015/2015-04-21-Devops-and-Modern-Programming.md'>Devops and Modern Programming</a></ins>